 Our commitment to diversity, equity & Inclusion

-We feel it is important to acknowledge and name that DEI work at Camp Newman, and in the global community, is both a reaction to the current atrocities happening around us as well as an expansion of our Jewish values around inclusion and b’tzelem Elohim, seeing each person as created in the image of God.
+We feel it is important to acknowledge and name that REDI work at Camp Newman, and in the global community, is both a reaction to the current atrocities happening around us as well as an expansion of our Jewish values around inclusion and b’tzelem Elohim, seeing each person as created in the image of God.

 Jews from diverse backgrounds